KSimonnet/massiveOpenOnlineCoursesMOOC/OnlineMovieStore/README.md

 ```
 then select `Execute`

-This will insert records in the database.
+This will insert dummy records in the database.

 ## Initialise your EDI